 Preventing PF is important.
-There are many options to help prevent this condition, and to keep it from reoccurring.
-A curtail thing to remember is maintaining a healthy weigh.
+There are many options to help prevent this condition and to keep it from reoccurring.
+A curtail thing to remember is maintaining a healthy weight.

 They provide enough support and cushioning throughout the arch, heel, and ball of the foot so that your weight is distributed evenly throughout your entire foot.

-The price for a par of New Balance footwear specialized for sufferers of this painful condition vary.
+The price for a par of New Balance footwear specialized for sufferers of this painful condition varies.

-There are several conditions which can increase the pain of plantar fasciitis, including obesity, rapid weight gain, having a job that requires you to stand on hard surfaces for a good portion of the day, an inactive lifestyle and wearing footwear that provide no or very little arch support.
+There are several conditions that can increase the pain of plantar fasciitis, including obesity, rapid weight gain, having a job that requires you to stand on hard surfaces for a good portion of the day, an inactive lifestyle, and wearing footwear that provides no or very little arch support.